BigOrange1994/SpringBootLearn/api/src/main/java/cn/net/bigorange/helper/readme/readme.txt

   6. 'BookStoreApplication.java' contains a restful service to collaborate with the Spring Cloud Hystrix Serive in 'cn.net.bigorange.service.BookService' in 'utils' module.
-To continue to test Spring Cloud Hystrix, you should start this service and Run the 'cn.net.bigorange.helper.ReadingApplication' in the 'utils' modules.
+To continue to test Spring Cloud Hystrix, you should start this service and then run the 'cn.net.bigorange.helper.ReadingApplication' in the 'utils' module.

   7. 'TestAnnotationConfig.java' contains the function of 'refresh()', you can deep into this function and concentrate on the main function, for example 'onRefresh()', to learn more about the procedure about Spring Application Context.